Gutta Percha Golf Ball Marking Timeline

 Golf Illustrated, 31 March 1893

-Transition period: Hutchinson's Fifty Years of Golf makes clear that in the early 1870s — during his boyhood visits to Johnnie Allan's Northam shop — Allan was still hand-hammering every ball.
+Transition period: Hutchinson's Fifty Years of Golf makes clear that in the early 1870s — during his boyhood visits to Johnnie Allan's Northam shop — Allan was still hand-hammering balls.
 The 1874 machine evidently took several years to reach provincial English club-makers.
 The line-cut ball and the hand-hammered ball coexisted through the 1870s and into the 1880s.

 late 1870s